aviadra/Cloud-profiler/README.md

 - Using python3 run the script

 `python3 ./iTerm-cloud-profile-generator/update-cloud-hosts.py`
-- You should see the dynamic profiles populated in iTerm (cmd + O).
+- You need to setup your access keys per the instructions below and then run again.
+Once that's done, you should see the dynamic profiles populated in iTerm (cmd + O).
 Windows users, see instructions below.

 # RDP support for MacOS (optional)
 The RDP support is based on your MAC's ability to open rdp URIs.
 That is iTerm will issue something like "open rdp://address-of-instance".
 Compatible programs are Microsoft Remote Desktop 8/10 available on the app store.